 I suspect that the primitive artists who made these paintings were aware that their creations were only feeble imitations of the real thing, which they valued far more than their primitive representational efforts – since they could eat the animals and make clothes from their skins, but they could not eat or be clothed by their paintings – unlike us moderns, who have precisely the opposite opinion about their relative values.
 In the beginning, art first attempted to copy Nature, and this was the beginning of humanity’s fall into its present depraved and unnatural state of separation from Nature; for gradually, as our skill at copying Nature improved, we humans began to believe that the things we had created were superior to the real thing.
 We have been deceived by our magical ability to create into preferring the false over the true, the dead over the living, the copy over the original.
 It is in this sense that I mean that all art is deception, for all art, in which term I include all the multitudinous products of human technology, gives the semblance of life to something that is dead, and therefore never was – and, moreover, never will be – alive.

 A very clear recent trend in Western art is the abandonment of Nature as the model which is to be copied, as it had been copied for millennia prior to this development.
 Prior to the development of abstract or non-representative art, artistic creations were judged primarily by how well they were able to reproduce the living reality which they sought to represent.
-There even arose a disdain among certain artists and artistic movements towards the artist who simply and naively tries to copy Nature, as artists had done for millennia before then.
-This trend roughly parallels the separation of humanity from Nature, as people’s way of life became increasingly artificial and urban, and less and less intimately intertwined with Nature, as was true of all peoples in the past, and still is true of some peoples whose way of life is derisively regarded by many urban dwellers as primitive and backward.
+There even arose a disdain among some artists and artistic movements towards the artist who simply and naively tries to copy Nature, as artists had done for millennia before then.
+This trend roughly parallels the separation of humanity from Nature, as people’s way of life became increasingly artificial and urban, and less and less intimately intertwined with Nature, as was true of all peoples in the past, and still is true of some peoples whose way of life is derisively regarded by many urban dwellers as primitive, limited, and backward.